tall-tom/docs/docs/hub/index.md

 hero_img: ../images/cloud-hero.png
 ---

 The Hub is the fastest way to start building and experimenting on Textile technologies.
-It provides hosted [Buckets](../buckets/index.md) and [Threads](../threads/index.md) with persistent IFPS endpoints.
+It provides hosted [Buckets](../buckets/index.md) and [Threads](../threads/index.md) with persistent IPFS endpoints.
 It includes developer accounts for individuals and organizations and API keys integration into apps.

 ## Security